My Personal Story

 SER or SomatoEmotional Release

 Cells and organs function largely without our awareness.
 They perform a multitude of complex jobs and interact with each other in a myriad of ways.
-By dialoging directly with a cell or organ we can often find out what they need to function better.
+By dialoguing directly with a cell or organ we can often find out what they need to function better.
 Again using the motion of the cerebral spinal fluid or CS rhythm as a significance detector helps me stay deeply tuned into the body.
-Dr. John Upledger discusses this in his most recent book “Cell Talk, Talking to Your Cell(f).”
-He also designed classes called, “The Brain Speaks” and “CST and the Immune Response” to explore cell consciousness further.
+Dr. John Upledger discusses this in his last book “Cell Talk, Talking to Your Cell(f).”
+I attended his classes, “The Brain Speaks” and “CST and the Immune Response” which explore cell consciousness further.